 Debated 4 years at Kapaun** Mount Carmel in Wichita, Kansas

 Email chain: email@example.com

-I am a stereotypical policy 2n.
+I am a stereotypical policy 2A.
 I’m alright at flowing but may miss tricks/theory args if you don’t make them especially clear.
 I’m a 6/10 for speed.
 Maybe a 7 if I'm very awake.
-I mostly read CPs, DAs, and T. I read security and cap a couple times, but I never got familiar with anything else from the neg side.
-I've started to think about identity K's from the aff side more and with it has come a better understanding of the neg argument.
+I mostly go for DAs in the 1NR.
+I read security and cap a couple times, but I never got familiar with anything other K from the neg side.
 I really like presumption and T. I have a very hard time with K's and internal link questions now a days.
 By this I mean that specificity almost always increases the probability of an argument which is how I've started to evaluate most link questions.